alavifazel/Articles/8_Existence_and_uniqueness_of_second_order_linear_ODEs/8_Existence_and_uniqueness_of_second_order_linear_ODEs.md

 x(t) = c_0\cos{t} + c_1\sin{t}
 $$

-(The value of constants $c_0$ and $c_1$ are determined by the initial conditions of this system i.e. the initial position and the velocity of the mass in this problem).
+(The value of constants $c_0$ and $c_1$ are determined by the initial conditions of this system i.e. the initial position and the velocity of the mass).

-Now we may ask, is the existence and uniqueness theorem for first-order IVPs that we discussed in the previous article still applicable in this linear second-order IVPs?
+Now we may ask, is the existence and uniqueness theorem for first-order IVPs that we discussed in the previous article still applicable in this linear second-order IVP?
 Since this IVP has **two** solutions, and both, as well as each of them satisfy the equation, is the superposition of these two independent solutions really the "general" solution to this ODE?
 The answer is yes.